projectatomic/atomic-enterprise-training/eap-latest-setup.md

 supported for deployment on Red Hat Enterprise Linux Atomic Host.

 The majority of storage requirements are related to Docker, etcd, and a docker image repository.
-The etcd state lives in `/var/lib/atomic-enterprise/openshift.local.etcd/`, so be sure to allocate storage for it.
+The etcd state (like all service state by default) lives in `/var/lib/etcd/`, so be sure to allocate storage for it.
 Leave space somewhere on the master to store images and metadata for the docker registry.
 In later examples we will use `/mnt/registry`.
 For Docker, the currently recommended storage configuration is "direct LVM" using